aidanhuangg/Web-Crawler-Search-Engine/README.md

 ### Created by: Aidan Huang

 This project is implemented with search engine algorithms and computations to provide the user with a list of ranked webpages based on a query input.
-These algorithms and computations include:
+These include:
 - PageRank Algorithm
 - Vector Space Model and Cosine Similarity
 - Term Frequencies and Inverse Document Frequencies